awsdocs/aws-data-exchange-user-guide/doc_source/data-sets.md

 As a data subscriber, you can export data either locally \(download to your computer\) or to your Amazon S3 bucket\.

 As a data provider, you can import any type of flat file from your Amazon S3 bucket and add it to the data set\.

+#### API data set<a name="api-data-set-type"></a>

+An API data set is data set that contains API assets\.
+API assets enable subscribers to make API calls to AWS Data Exchange\-managed endpoints, which are then proxied through to provider endpoints\.

+As a data provider, you create an API in Amazon API Gateway and add it to the data set to license access to your API upon subscription\.

 #### Amazon Redshift data set \(preview\)<a name="RS-data-set-type"></a>